JustinZhang7183/it-learning/interview/java core.md

 ###### Differences between String, StringBuffer, and StringBuilder in Java
 - In Java, String, StringBuffer, and StringBuilder are all used to represent sequences of characters.
 Here are some of the key differences between these three classes:

-- String is an immutable class, which means that its contents cannot be changed once it is created.
-Any operation that modifies a String object actually creates a new String object, which can be inefficient in terms of memory usage and performance.
+- String is an immutable class, which means that its contents cannot be changed once it is created.Any operation that modifies a String object actually creates a new String object, which can be inefficient in terms of memory usage and performance.
 - String objects are thread-safe, which means that they can be accessed by multiple threads without the risk of data corruption.
 - StringBuffer is a mutable class, which means that its contents can be changed after it is created.
 Any operation that modifies a StringBuffer object does not create a new object.
 Instead, it modifies the existing object in place.
 - StringBuffer objects are thread-safe, which means that they can be accessed by multiple threads without the risk of data corruption.
 - StringBuilder is similar to StringBuffer in that it is a mutable class and its contents can be changed after it is created.
 - The main difference between StringBuilder and StringBuffer is that StringBuilder is not thread-safe, which means that it cannot be accessed by multiple threads simultaneously without the risk of data corruption.
 - Because StringBuilder is not thread-safe, it can be faster than StringBuffer in certain situations.
-Overall, the choice between String, StringBuffer, and StringBuilder depends on the specific requirements of your application.
+- Overall, the choice between String, StringBuffer, and StringBuilder depends on the specific requirements of your application.
 If you need to represent a sequence of characters that cannot be modified, use String.
 If you need to represent a sequence of characters that can be modified and accessed by multiple threads, use StringBuffer.
 If you need to represent a sequence of characters that can be modified but will only be accessed by a single thread, use StringBuilder for optimal performance.
+- After Java9, the implementation of String transform from char array to byte array.
+Cause new String support Latin-1 and UTF-16 encoding.
+In Latin-1 encoding, byte occupy 1 byte, char occupy 2 byte.
+And most String objects contain only Latin-1 characters.
+So it can save the memory usage.
+- Using + operator is actually using append method in StringBuilder.
 ### Exception

 ###